-ERG COMMON POSITION

-ON BEST PRACTICE IN REMEDIES IMPOSED AS A CONSEQUENCE OF A POSITION OF SIGNIFICANT MARKET POWER IN THE RELEVANT MARKETS FOR WHOLESALE LEASED LINES
+ERG COMMON POSITION ON BEST PRACTICE IN REMEDIES IMPOSED AS A CONSEQUENCE OF A POSITION OF SIGNIFICANT MARKET POWER IN THE RELEVANT MARKETS FOR WHOLESALE LEASED LINES

 This document describes one of several Common Positions which ERG intends to develop for specific markets.
 Each will set out a methodology for dealing with remedies in respect of key wholesale access products in markets where a position of SMP has been identified.
 It complements the general guidance given on choice of SMP remedies given in the revised ERG Common Position on Remedies and provides illustrative remedies.
-Application of this methodology will assist National Regulatory Authorities (NRAs) design effective remedies in line with the objectives of the regulatory framework.
-It is not a substitute for any of the legal tests which NRAs must carry out before imposing SMP remedies, in particular compliance with the principle of proportionality.

 This document is relevant to all wholesale leased lines remedies imposed as a consequence of a finding of SMP, whether the relevant market defined by the NRA is a market for trunk segments, terminating segments or a backhaul market.
-Wholesale leased lines are key inputs for providing a wide range of business connectivity services.
-It is therefore vital that, where they are not supplied under conditions of effective competition, they are regulated effectively.
-This will promote the competition and choice on which businesses throughout the economy are entitled to expect and thereby make a significant contribution to achievement of the Single Market.

 For the purposes of this document, a "wholesale leased line" means the provision of transparent transmission capacity between 2 termination points, at least one of which must be a point of connection with the SMP provider's network.
 It does not include non-transparent services such as VPNs.